Guaranteed Universal Life Insurance

 Coverage under a GUL policy can be guaranteed until a maturity age offered by the insurance company.
 Common maturity age options are 90, 100, or 121, and you choose from these available options when you apply.
 As long as premiums are paid on time, the policy remains in effect until that maturity age.
 Many people select age 121 to ensure their coverage truly lasts a lifetime, but the amount you choose may depend on your budget and family history.

-Is Guaranteed Universal Life Insurance a Good Option for Seniors?
+Guaranteed Universal Life Insurance for Seniors

 Guaranteed universal life insurance for seniors can be appealing because it provides lifelong coverage at a lower cost than whole life, without the market-driven volatility of IUL or VUL.
 By contrast, term life insurance becomes harder to get as you age; for example, a 65-year-old is unlikely to qualify for a new 30-year term policy.
 GUL avoids those limits by letting seniors lock in coverage to age 90, 100, or even 121.
 This makes it useful for estate planning, covering final expenses, or leaving a guaranteed legacy.